 Advancing the betterment of families, individuals and communities through scientific endeavors is a top priority at the Norton School.
 This advancement hinges on thoughtful research with real-world applications.
-Supported by the Frances McClelland Institute, faculty and graduate students in the Family Studies & Human Development program conduct key research in these core areas:
+Supported by the Frances McClelland Institute, faculty and graduate students in the Human Development and Family Science program conduct key research in these core areas.

 Resilience and Health of Marginalized Populations